xiaohu2015/DeepLearning_tutorials/README.md

-# DeepLearning tutorials with Tensorflow
+# Deep Learning Tutorials with Tensorflow
 The deeplearning algorithms are carefully implemented by [tensorflow](https://www.tensorflow.org/).
 ### Environment
 - Python 3.5